 History of the study

-In the additions and improvements of the Agricultural College Wageningen Guide 1970-1971, it can be seen that the name "direction XVII, Agricultural Engineering" was changed to "N-32, Agricultural Engineering".
-After this, the study went through many more name changes, code changes, and study duration changes to end, for now, at the current Biosystems engineering See the timeline below for a complete overview.
+In the additions and improvements of the Agricultural College Wageningen Guide 1970-1971, it can be seen that the name "Direction XVII, Agricultural Engineering" was changed to "N-32, Agricultural Engineering".
+After this, the study went through many more name, code and study duration changes to end, for now, at the current Biosystems Engineering.
+See the timeline below for a complete overview.